CHIME/FRB Outriggers: KKO Station System and Commissioning Results: Characterization and Performance: VLBI

 \subsection{Sensitivity}

-To assess the CHIME -- KKO baseline sensitivity, we compare a pulsar's S/N from KKO -- CHIME cross-correlation with the S/N from an autocorrelation at CHIME.
+To assess the CHIME --- KKO baseline sensitivity, we compare a pulsar's S/N from VLBI cross-correlation with the S/N from an autocorrelation at CHIME.
 This lets us compare with a theoretical expectation that does not depend on source brightness or aperture efficiency parameters (see Section~\ref{s:baseband_performance}).

 In this case, the S/N of the cross-correlated signal is related to the autocorrelation of CHIME by

 where $A_{\text{KKO}}$ and $A_{\text{CHIME}}$ are the collecting areas of KKO and CHIME, respectively \citep{mlc+22}.
 Using the same PSR~B0329+54 baseband data used in Figure~\ref{fig:snr_comparison}, we beamform to the pulsar position and cross-correlate using \texttt{PyFX}, which includes the same windowing function for finding the on-pulse region as was used in the previous analysis.
 This gives us a set of visibilities vs frequency and integer delay, measured in units of ($2.56$~$\mu$s).
 Since the data are fringestopped to the known pulsar location, the peak of cross-correlation should (and does) occur at zero delay.
 The other integer delays, which are equivalent to fringestopping and correlating towards positions separated from the pulsar, are taken to estimate noise.